qTox/qTox/README.md

 * [Translating, it's easy]
 * [Reviewing and testing pull requests] – you don't need to be able to code to do that :wink:
+* Take a task from our Roadmap below

+### Roadmap

+Currently qTox is under a feature freeze to clean up our codebase and tools.
+During this time we want to prepare qTox for upcoming new features of toxcore.

+The next steps are:

+* remove support for toxcore < 0.2.0
+* move all toxcore abstractions into their own subproject
+* write basic tests for this Core
+* format the code base
+* rework our TravisCI setup for faster PR checks
+* rethink our Issue tracker

+The current state is tracked in the [Code cleanup] project.

 ### Screenshots